ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: Attachment Zip Extract
-Extract a file from a zipfile attachment, producing a base64 string.
+Extracts a file from a ZIP file attachment, producing a base64 string.

+That string can then be used as input to subsequent functions that might write it as a file attachment, as a malware sample artifact, or in other ways.

  ![screenshot: fn-utilities-attachment-zip-extract ](./screenshots/fn-utilities-attachment-zip-extract.png)